cnio-bu/beyondcell/tutorial/analysis_workflow/README.md

 # Analysis workflow

 ## Data access:
-We have validated Beyondcell in a population of MCF7-AA cells exposed to 500nM of bortezomib and collected at different time points: t0 (before treatment), t12, t48, and t96 (72h treatment followed by drug wash and 24h of recovery) obtained from *Ben-David U, et al., Nature, 2018*.
+We have validated beyondcell in a population of MCF7-AA cells exposed to 500nM of bortezomib and collected at different time points: t0 (before treatment), t12, t48, and t96 (72h treatment followed by drug wash and 24h of recovery) obtained from *Ben-David U, et al., Nature, 2018*.
 We integrated all four